frypatch/The-Price-of-Remembering/book/CHAPTER_49.md

 In his rage, Cinder spoke his own word of binding.
 Light erupted harsh and wrong, turning bark to bone, casting shadows that fell the wrong direction.
 It was the light of things that should not be seen, of moments that should not be remembered.

-But light calls to its opposite, and in this old place, in this deep forest, something answered.
+But in this place where the Whispering Quarter touched the Fae, light was the worst thing he could have summoned.
+Light called to the hunger that lived here, the thing that fed on memory and name and self.

 The ground trembled.
 Not with violence, but with recognition.
-The air grew heavy, expectant, like the moment before lightning strikes.
-A sound came from everywhere and nowhere, soft and terrible, like velvet dragged across broken glass.
+With appetite.
+The air grew heavy, expectant, like the moment before something precious is lost forever.
+A sound came from everywhere and nowhere, soft and terrible.
+Not quite a whisper.
+Not quite a sigh.
+The sound of forgetting given voice.

-Then came the light.
+Then it came.

+Not light this time, but something that ate light.
+It unfolded from the spaces between, from the gaps where memory should have been.
+It had the shape of the Whispering Quarter’s hunger, vast and patient and older than names.
+It moved like Trenati had moved in those final days, uncertain of its own existence, but here in the Fae it had form.
+Terrible form.

+At its center, where a mouth might have been, was only absence.
+A hollow that pulled at everything around it, trying to fill itself with what others were.

-Pale and blue-white, it seared through the glade with the intensity of a star being born.
-Cinder threw an arm across his eyes, staggering backward.
+Cinder threw an arm across his eyes, staggering backward, but there was nothing to see.
+Only the sense of being slowly unmade.

-Above him, something vast began to unfold.

-It was flesh but not flesh.
-It moved like something underwater, like something dreaming, like something that had never been born and so could never die.
-At its center, a mouth that was not a mouth began to open.
-A cold hollow sigh filled the space between heartbeats.
+“No,” he gasped, and even that word seemed thinner, less certain.
+“What is this?”

+The thing that was the Whispering Quarter’s shadow pulsed once, and Kvothe watched as it began to feed.
+Not on flesh or blood, but on the essence of what made Cinder.
+His name.
+His nature.
+His story.
+It pulled at him the way it had pulled at Trenati, the way it pulled at everyone who stayed too long in places that forgot themselves.

 Cinder fell to his knees.
-Terror replaced rage, fear so pure it seemed to shine from him like light.
-He screamed, but the sound was lost in that terrible sighing.
+Terror replaced rage, but even the terror was being eaten, leaving only hollow confusion.
+He screamed, but the sound was already forgetting what screams were supposed to be.

-The thing above pulsed once, and something bright and vital was pulled from Cinder’s chest.
-The sigh came again, satisfied, and the creature folded back into the nothing from which it came.
+The thing sighed, satisfied, and folded back into the nothing from which it came.
+But it had taken its meal.
+It had taken what mattered.

 The air fell still.
 The forest held its breath.

 Only when silence had settled like dust did Kvothe emerge from the shadows.
 Folly balanced in his hands, ready, waiting.

-Cinder knelt in the dirt, broken in ways that had nothing to do with flesh.
-His coal-black eyes were empty windows.
-He moaned, wordless and lost.
+Cinder knelt in the dirt, and Kvothe recognized the look immediately.
+The same empty eyes Trenati had worn.
+The same hollow confusion.
+The Whispering Quarter had found him here, had eaten him hollow just as it had eaten a prince.
+His coal-black eyes were white now, empty as erased pages.
+He moaned, wordless and lost, his hands reaching for something he could no longer name.

-When Kvothe approached, Cinder lifted his hands.
-They trembled like leaves in autumn, reaching, seeking.
-Almost pleading.

 The Cthaeh’s words echoed unbidden in memory.

-Your father begged before the end.
+> Your father begged before the end.

-This was not mercy Kvothe felt.
-It was completion.

-He stepped forward, and Folly sang through the air.
-The blade took Cinder’s hands cleanly at the wrists.
+Kvothe stepped forward with Folly, but in that moment his mercy fled.
+Instead, the blade took Cinder’s hands cleanly at the wrists.
 They fell like strange fruit to the forest floor, and blood pooled dark as old secrets around them.

-Cinder collapsed forward into the dirt, into his own spreading blood, into an ending that had been written in the stars before the world was made.

-Kvothe stood over him for a long moment, watching as the last of what had been Cinder leaked away into the hungry earth.
-The strange butterflies returned, settling on the cooling corpse with wings that whispered of light and loss.
+Kvothe stood over him for a long moment, watching the strange butterflies return to settle on the cooling hands.
+Then he turned his back on what remained, following a path that only he could see.

-Finally, Kvothe cleaned Folly on the grass that grew greener where Cinder’s blood had fallen.
-He turned his back on what remained and walked deeper into the forest, following a path that only he could see, toward whatever waited beyond the next turn of the story.

-The Fae watched him go, patient as stone, old as silence, keeping its secrets for another day.
+The Fae watched him go, patient as silence, old as disappointment, and keeping its legends for another day.

 ### ~ ~ ~